Swedish plant balls (Köttbullar-INSPIRED)

 2. Cut the rye bread into cubes and soak them in an oat drink.

 3. Heat vegetable oil in a pot.
-Sauté all chopped veggies until soft and add soaked rye bread.
+Sauté the chopped veggies until soft, then add the soaked rye bread.
 Mix until well combined.
-Season with salt, and pepper.
+Season with salt and pepper.

 4. Pour the mix into a bowl, add chopped parsley (optional), and roll into small balls, with a diameter of about 2 or 3 centimeters.
 Coat them with breadcrumbs, for an added crunch (optional).

-6. Optional step: Heat a tablespoon of veggie oil in a skillet on medium heat.
-Add the baked veggie-balls and fry on both sides, for about 3 minutes each until brown.
+6. Optional step: Heat a tablespoon of vegetable oil in a skillet on medium heat.
+Add the baked veggie balls and fry on both sides for about 3 minutes each, until brown.

 👵💚 Grandma Sita’s tips: